Kentucky Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-Kentucky’s eavesdropping and recording laws are found in Chapter 526 of the Kentucky Revised Statutes.
+Kentucky's eavesdropping and recording laws are found in Chapter 526 of the Kentucky Revised Statutes (KRS).
+These statutes have remained largely unchanged since their enactment in 1974, effective January 1, 1975.
 The key statutes are:

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like Kentucky, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

 In contrast, two-party (or all-party) consent states like California and Pennsylvania require everyone in the conversation to agree to be recorded.